sahmed0/vasicek-rate-model/README.md

 ---

 ## 🧮 The Mathematics
-The core of the engine relies on the Vasicek SDE, which assumes the instantaneous short rate $r_t$ follows a mean-reverting process:
+The core of the webapp relies on the Vasicek Model SDE, which assumes the instantaneous short rate $r_t$ follows a mean-reverting process:

 $$dr_t = a(b - r_t)dt + \sigma dW_t$$